On Queer

 Curating

-During the 2020-21 academic year, I will be serving as the inaugural Bonham Centre for Sexual Diversity Studies Artist-in-Residence at the University of Toronto.
-Over the course of this residency, I will be researching queer curatorial strategies as I publicly work towards realizing an upcoming exhibition of contemporary Canadian LGBTQ2S+ photography at Gallery TPW.
+During the 2020-21 academic year, I served as the inaugural Bonham Centre for Sexual Diversity Studies Artist-in-Residence at the University of Toronto.
+Over the course of this residency, I researched queer curatorial strategies as I publicly worked towards realizing an exhibition of contemporary Canadian LGBTQ2S+ photography at Gallery TPW.

-Documents, articles, notes, questions and reflections will be shared here over the next nine months.
+Documents, articles, notes, questions and reflections were shared here over the course of the residency.

 September